Affiliated Faculty

 Profile

 Marisa Palacios Knox's research focuses on nineteenth-century British literature, exploring interests in gender, the history of reading, and imperialism.
-Her monograph, V ictorian Women and Wayward Reading: Crises of Identification , has just been published by Cambridge University Press.
-Her articles have also appeared in Victorian Poetry, Literature Compass, and Nineteenth-Century Literature.
+Her monograph, Victorian Women and Wayward Reading: Crises of Identification, was published by Cambridge University Press in 2020.
+She is also the editor of the multi-volume collection Nineteenth-Century British Perspectives on Spanish America; the first volume, Romanticism and Revolutions, was published by Routledge in March 2024.
+Her articles and reviews have appeared in Victorian Poetry, Literature Compass, Nineteenth-Century Literature, and Victorian Studies.

 Professor